queball1999/GoCrypt/README.md

 This software is provided "as is", without warranty of any kind, express or implied.
 Use it at your own risk.

+### Known Issues

+- There is an issue generating new GUI windows after the main window closes.
+All output after initial window will be displayed to the terminal.
+- Feature to detect if file in encrypted is a work in progress.

 ### Acknowledgements

 This software derives inspiration from [70sh1's](https://github.com/70sh1) project [eddy](https://github.com/70sh1/eddy/tree/main).